Azure-Samples/ms-identity-easyauth-nodejs-storage-graphapi/3-WebApp-graphapi-managed-identity/README.md

 ### Step 5: Visit the web app

-Open a browser and navigate to the deployed web app (replace *web-app-name* with the name of your web app): `https://web-app-name.azurewebsites.net`
+Open a browser and navigate to the deployed web app (replace *web-app-name* with the name of your web app): `https://web-app-name.azurewebsites.net`.
+Once authenticated, select the **Users** button at the center of the page.
+This will take you to the page where you can see the users data in your tenant via calling Microsoft Graph.

 ## About the code